Exiv2/exiv2/README.md

 ```cmd
 > cmake --build . --target install
 ```
 This will create and copy the exiv2 build artefacts to C:\Program Files (x86)\exiv2\.
-You should modify your path to include C:\Program Files (x86)\exiv2\bin.
+To be able to run the `exiv2` command line application from any terminal you should modify your path to include `C:\Program Files (x86)\exiv2\bin`.

 [TOC](#TOC)
 <div id="2-3">

 ### 2.3 Build options

-There are two groups of CMake options.
-There are many options defined by CMake.
-Here are some particularly useful options:
+There are two groups of CMake options which are relevant to the project: Global CMake options Project specific ones.
+Here are some of the global options which are particularly useful:

 | Options       | Purpose (_default_)       |
 |:------------- |:------------- |
 | CMAKE\_INSTALL\_PREFIX<br/>CMAKE\_BUILD\_TYPE<br/>BUILD\_SHARED\_LIBS | Where to install on your computer _**(/usr/local)**_<br/>Type of build _**(Release)**_ See: [Debugging Exiv2](#2-11) <br/>Build exiv2lib as shared or static _**(On)**_ |

-Options defined by <exiv2>/CMakeLists.txt include:
+Options defined at `exiv2/CMakeLists.txt` include:

 ```bash
 576 rmills@rmillsmm:~/gnu/github/exiv2/exiv2 $ grep ^option CMakeLists.txt